cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 CloudpilotEmu will automatically throttle the clock of the virtual device if your host is too slow to keep up.
 In this case an icon in the menu bar will appear to notify you.

-You can adjust the speed of your virtual device in the session settings in order to avoid this.
+For OS5, the icon will display when speed falls under the threshold configured in the session settings.

 # Keyboard input